canonical/grafana-k8s-operator/README.md

 If HA is not required, there is no need to add a database relation.

-> NOTE: Consider HA to be in an alpha release.
+> NOTE: HA should not be considered for production use.

 ...